 In January 1945, the association contained 148 members and by 1952, the membership had increased to 297 radiologists.
 In 1948, the national headquarters of the CAR was established in Montreal and the association incorporated.
 By 1959, there were 516 members in all categories and by 1968, 733 members.

-The CAR, through its representatives to the International Society of Radiology (ISR), has continued to play a role in world radiological affairs.
+The CAR, through its partnerships with international societies, has continued to play a role in world radiological affairs.
 As the national specialty society for radiology, the CAR is recognized both within and outside the medical profession as the official voice of Canadian radiology.

 The CAR logo was designed in 1998 by Elaine Emond of Montreal.
 The C and the R are shown on contrasting backgrounds, corresponding to positive and negative images representing the flexibility and variability now standard in diagnostic imaging.
 The A is rotated to assume the shape of the eye, emphasizing the visual skills of the radiologist and recalling the ancient Egyptian symbol of healing and protection.